How to Get American Netflix when Traveling out of the Country

-How To Get American Netflix using The DNS Address
+How To Get American Netflix using a Different DNS Address

 If a free VPN isn’t doing the job and you don’t want to pay for one, then there’s a slightly trickier, but generally more successful method of gaining access to US Netflix.
 Changing your DNS address is certainly not the option for beginners, but it’s worth trying for anyone who considers themselves tech-savvy.

-There’s no easy way to find a working US DNS code, but Google Search is your friend.
+There’s no easy way to find a working U.S. DNS server, but Google Search is your friend.
 It will bring up a list of sites containing various addresses for you to try.
 Find a DNS from the US, write it down, and test it out.
 Repeat the process as much as you need.

 Changing DNS on a Windows 10 PC